vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/03-how-does-fastendpoints-help.md

 <!--
 FastEndpoints, on the other hand, looks to flip this relationship around by moving our application logic into the presentation layer.

-The temptation to slide just a bit more code into an already busy handler, that's already doing all the things anyway, kind of goes away.
+The temptation to slide just a bit more code into an already busy handler, that's already doing all of the things anyway, kind of goes away.

 At the very least, it gives us a simple decision to make.